-We continue onto our next wildlife destination - Queen Elizabeth National Park - where we set out on an afternoon game cruise on the Kazinga Channel to sit back and enjoy the company of hippo from the safety of a boat.
+We continue onto our next wildlife destination - Mburo National Park - where we set out on an afternoon game cruise to sit back and enjoy the company of hippo from the safety of a boat.
 There is also buffalo for company and the occasional Nile crocodile lying disarmingly motionless nearby, blending into the surroundings.
 Watch kingfishers diving behind us to catch small fish disorientated by the slowly passing boat.
 There are also elephant, lion, hyena and leopard in the park.